Two-spirit: Media representation

+Film

 In the 1970 film Little Big Man, the Cheyenne character Little Horse, portrayed by Robert Little Star, is a gay man who wears clothing more commonly worn by women in the culture.
 He invites the protagonist, Jack Crabb (Dustin Hoffman) to come live with him.
 In a departure from most portrayals in Westerns of the era, Crabb is touched and flattered by the offer.
+Although this depiction of Little Horse for Two-Spirit Folk is connected to negative stereotypical representation, and furthers the narrative that Two-Spirit Folk are something to be laughed at.

 The 2009 documentary film Two Spirits, directed by Lydia Nibley, tells the story of the hate-murder of 16-year-old Navajo Fred Martinez.
+The film was shown on Independent Lens in 2011, and was the winner of the annual Audience Award for that year.
 In the film, Nibley "affirms Martinez' Navajo sense of being a two spirit 'effeminate male', or nádleeh".
 Martinez' mother defined nádleeh as "half woman, half man".

-The film Two Spirits, shown on Independent Lens in 2011, and winner of the annual Audience Award for that year, is about two-spirit people, particularly Fred Martinez, who was murdered at age 16 for identifying as a two-spirit.
+Fire Song, a 2015 film directed by Adam Garnet Jones follows a gay Anishnabe teenager in Northern Ontario who is struggling to support his family in the aftermath of his sister's suicide.

-In 2017 two-spirited Metis filmmaker Marjorie Beaucage released a Coming In Stories: Two Spirit in Saskatchewan as way to raise awareness about the experiences of two-spirited individuals living in Saskatchewan, Canada.
+In 2017 two-spirited Metis filmmaker Marjorie Beaucage released Coming In Stories: Two Spirit in Saskatchewan as a way to raise awareness about the experiences of two-spirited individuals living in Saskatchewan, Canada.
+The film is available on Vimeo.

 In the 2018 indie film, The Miseducation of Cameron Post, a Lakota character – Adam Red Eagle, played by Forrest Goodluck – is sent to a conversion camp for identifying as winkte and two-spirit.

+The 2021 film Wildhood directed by Bretten Hannam, follows the storyline of Link and his brother Travis (Avery Winters-Anthony) who are fleeing their abusive father.
+During this journey Link (Phillip Lewitski) discovers his sexuality as a Two-Spirit person and rediscovers his Mi'kmaw heritage.

+Premiering at the Sundance Film Festival, Fancy Dance (2023 film) a film by Erica Tremblay a Seneca–Cayuga Nation writer and director highlights the crisis of Missing and Murdered Indigenous Women through the disappearance of her sister Tawi (Hauli Gray) the film follows the story of Jax (Lily Gladstone) butch lesbian living on the Seneca-Cayuga Nation reservation in Oklahoma. and her niece Roki (Isabel DeRoy-Olson).